font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-federation.md

 kubectl config use-context federation
 ```

-#### Join Individual Clusters
+#### Join Clusters

-If you want to join each cluster individually such as to give it a unique name, then join each one like so:
+If you want to join each cluster individually such as if their context and cluster names did not match, then join each one like so:

 ##### gce-us-west1